thogarty/fabric-go/README.md

-# Go API client for swagger
+# Go API client for v4

 Equinix Fabric is an advanced software-defined interconnection solution that enables you to directly, securely and dynamically connect to distributed infrastructure and digital ecosystems on platform Equinix via a single port, Customers can use Fabric to connect to: </br> 1.
 Cloud Service Providers - Clouds, network and other service providers.  </br> 2.
 Enterprises - Other Equinix customers, vendors and partners.  </br> 3.
 Myself - Another customer instance deployed at Equinix. </br>